Ace-c/hyprenv/README.md

 # Install Following Themes for Applications

 > [!TIP]
-> If you want to add/remove themes, then you need to make changes to the script file `switch1 to switch7` located in `~/.config/hypr/scripts/`.
+> If you want to add/remove themes, then you need to make changes to the script file `switch1 to switch7` located in **~/.config/hypr/scripts/**.
 Also you need to install listed themes for apps to make it sync with system
-> * Hyprland, GTK & QT Theme Implentation in `switch1 & 2`
-> * Visual-studio-code Themes are in `switch4.sh` & Neovim Themes are in `switch7.sh` script file

 ## Visual studio code :
 - [ ] Dracula Clean